MonicaKornis/MonicaKornis/README.md

 #### About Me

-- 🎨 I’m currently working on building a journaling application
+- 🎨 I’m currently working on building a journaling and mood tracking application
 - 🌱 I enjoy looking after my many plants and hanging out with my cat Chibi Mochi
 - 🧶 I'm frequently learning about various crafts, trying out new cooking techniques or reading (my favorite genres are history and psychology)
 - 📫 How to reach me: 2011mkornis@gmail.com